 In the master ensuite we used the Grey Split Shift tiles as well as some plain grey tiles to break up the pattern and also to define the shower area.
 We also used the White Skinny Metro tile on the walls.

-In the family bathroom we used the Grey Octagon tile on the floor and White Skinny Metro tile on the walls.
+In the family bathroom we used the Grey Anthropologie tile on the floor and White Skinny Metro tile on the walls.